rmky/UI5Facade/README.md

-# OpenUI5Template
+# UI5Facade
-UI-Template for the ExFace business web-app plattform based on the SAP OpenUI5 library
+UI-Facade for the ExFace business web-app plattform based on the SAP OpenUI5 library